Dekanova/redshift/README.md

 - KiCad 6.0+ must be installed
 - Openinput library from kicad content&lib manager in KiCad

-**NOTE:** Encoder 3d encoder is intentionally not included to not infringe on copyright.
-If you want it, models are freely downloaded from Alps Alpine [website](https://tech.alpsalpine.com/e/products/cad.html) under EC10E
+**NOTE:** Encoder 3d file is intentionally not included.
+If you wish to add it, models are freely downloaded from Alps Alpine [website](https://tech.alpsalpine.com/e/products/cad.html) under EC10E.